 spar carrythrough structure.

-The picture below shows a place where the Cat tubing is actually tied up
+The picture to the right shows a place where the Cat tubing is actually tied up

 to the spar, causing a potential wear and corrosion point.
 In this installation

 there is a pad between the parts, but other owners have reported no such pad

 The solution that most Cardinal Flyers have gone to was the

 replacement of the Cat tubing with Scat tubing, a version with a much

 better resistance to moisture.
 With some improvements in the attachment